-The minimum amount which must be raised under the Offer is \$11,000,000, being 55,000,000 Shares at \$0.20 each (Minimum Subscription).
+The minimum amount which must be raised under the Offer is \$7,000,000, being 35,000,000 Shares at \$0.20 each (Minimum Subscription).
 The Company will not issue any Shares under this Prospectus until the Minimum Subscription is achieved.

 If the Minimum Subscription has not been reached within 3 months from the date of this Prospectus, the Company will either repay your Application Monies or issue a supplementary prospectus or replacement (refresh) prospectus.
-If the Company issues a supplementary or replacement prospectus, the Company will allow you 1 month to withdraw your Application and, if you do so, the Company will repay your Application Monies.
+If the Company issues a supplementary or replacement prospectus, the Company will allow you 1 month to withdraw your Application if required by law and, if you do so, the Company will repay your Application Monies.
 No interest will be paid on these moneys.